 You’ll need 1 large tin can that’s rippled and at least 20 cm high (about 8″).
 The rippled, wavy bit is important.
 Not all tin cans are cut from the same mold and you may need to walk around the store stroking cans through the labels to find the right one 😉 Yup, people will probably think your nuts, but that’s okay.

-You’ll also need some scrap bits of wood that are at least 2 cm (6/8″) thick, tin snips, a hammer, nails, wood glue, a rolling pin (optional) and something to cut the wood with.
+You’ll also need some scrap bits of wood that are at least 2 cm (6/8″) thick, tin snips, a hammer, nails, wood glue, a rolling pin (optional), and something to cut the wood with.

 Empty and wash the tin can before removing the top and bottom and cutting it in half.
+We’ll only be using the one half for this DIY antique washboard.
+You can save the other half to make this cute little outhouse that doubles up as a toilet paper holder.

 Use a rolling pin to flatten the tin can.
 If you don’t have a rolling pin a rubber hammer or sneaker would also work.
 Just smack the tin can gently on a flat surface.